 Advent: How Christmas Came To Be

 The Roman’s winter festival was called Saturnalia and celebrated… wait for it… the god Saturn.
 (You never would have guessed, right?)
-Anyway, Saturnalia was quite the party, at least if you were rich.
+Saturnalia was quite the party, at least if you were rich.
 For the wealthy Romans we’re talking Hunger Games Capital level party here.
 Food, elaborate costumes, violent entertainment, and throwing up so you can eat more food.
 While poor people were starving.
-The Jesus followers in Rome began fasting during the wild parties of Saturnalia in solidarity with the poor.
-That fast became Advent (Advent practice ironically started before Christmas), and then in the aftermath of Saturnalia, while all the elite Romans were nursing one hell of a hangover, the Jesus followers threw their own party in a nose thumbing exercise.
+The followers of Jesus in Rome began fasting during the wild parties of Saturnalia in solidarity with the poor.
+Eventually that fast became Advent (Advent practice ironically started before Christmas existed).
+Then, in the aftermath of Saturnalia, while all the elite Romans were nursing one hell of a hangover, the Jesus followers threw their own party in a nose thumbing exercise.